who-blackbird/who-blackbird.github.io/contents/variant-calling.md

 ## Working directory {#workingdirectory}

-Before we start, go to your wd:
+Before we start, set up your wd and go into it:

 ```
+mkdir -p ~/Course_Materials/wd/day2
 cd ~/Course_Materials/wd/day2
 ```